git-town/git-town/README.md

 * extract existing commits into their own feature branches using [git-extract](https://github.com/Originate/git-town/wiki/git-extract)
 * delete merged branches in the local and remote repositories with [git-prune-branches](https://github.com/Originate/git-town/wiki/git-prune-branches)

-Git Town automatically prunes no longer existing remote branches from your branch list.

 ## installation

 Git Town is 100% bash script, so it runs anywhere where Git and Bash runs: